True Link: Services for people recovering from addiction

 The company provides its cards to people recovering from addiction to help manage cash and prevent relapse.
 The company's research states that 8 in ten people agree that regaining control of one's finances is among the biggest obstacles in recovering from a substance use disorder, and 77% of adults with a loved one who has a substance abuse disorder felt that their loved one having access to cash could result in relapse.

 In August 2016 True Link acquired Next Step Network, LLC., a company that offers payment cards to people recovering from addiction.
-Around 2.5 million receive care at an addiction treatment facility every year.
+Around 2.5 million rpeople eceive care at an addiction treatment facility every year.